 - Press the grease gun coupler onto the Zerk grease fitting.
 Check the fitting is secure.

 - Give the bushing 3 or 4 squirts of grease.

 - To remove the grease gun, angle the coupler off to the side and pull firmly.

-Sealing the tire bead definitely fixed the problem and the mower tires have held steady for several weeks.
+Sealing the tire bead definitely fixed the problem and the mower tires have held steady ever since.
 Before I was having to add air every two weeks.

 Copyright © 2014 HandymanHowTo.com Reproduction strictly prohibited.